-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period July 1, 2008-June 30, 2013.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period ending June 30, 2018.
+(Updated from actuarial assumptions used for June 30, 2018).

 Discount rate.
-The discount rate used to measure the total OPEB liability was 5.84%.
-The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 26-year amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25% and a municipal bond rate of 3.56%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2017.
+The discount rate used to measure the total OPEB liability was 5.68%.
+The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 24-year amortization period of the unfunded actuarial accrued liability.
+The discount rate determination used an expected rate of return of 6.25% and a municipal bond rate of 3.13%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2019.
 However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will note be paid out of the System's trusts.
 Therefore, the municipal bond rate was applied to the future expected benefit payments associated with the implicit subsidy.

-The long-term expected rate of return on plan assets is the same as disclosed in Note 5 Employee's Pension Plan.

-The target allocation and best estimates of arithmetic nominal rates of return for each major asset class are summarized in the following table:
+The long-term expected rate of return on plan assets is the same as disclosed in Note F Employee's Pension Plan.
+Additionally, the target allocation and best estimates of arithmetic nominal rates of return for each major asset class are the same as disclosed in Note F.